 Why is it called comfort food?
 People often turn to these foods when they are stressed or worried about things, or even if they are feeling sick (physically or mentally).
 A 2015 study found that even among people in strong relationships (or because of them) comfort food reinforced a feeling of belonging.
 For a given person, or a family or even a whole culture, consuming these foods can bring feelings of comfort and well-being.

 The actual foods differ widely.
 As noted, these foods provide a sense of safety and wellness.
 But the different types, ingredients and preparations are as varied as the people that eat them.

+Comfort foods vary throughout the world.
+Even American comfort food can take many forms.
 Chicken is the base for some classic American comfort foods.
 Southern fried chicken, chicken and waffles, chicken and dumplings, etc are obvious (and delicious) examples.
 Certain dishes have hyper-local associations, such as shrimps and hominy (grits), coming from Charleston, South Carolina.
 Other traditional dishes have other, very specific cultural origins like jambalaya, with its Spanish and French influences, or (Hawaiian) loco moco.

 Why People Eat Comfort Foods

 There is certainly a natural pleasure that comes from eating.
 And we know that some foods trigger a biological response that pleases or comforts us.
 But the memories and mental associations that come from eating certain foods can also have powerful physiological effects.